 As Kazakh foreign minister Erlan Idrissov stated, “Our philosophy is simple: We should get on board that train … We want to benefit from the growth of China and we don’t see any risks to us in that growth.”

-This story originally appeared at Global Risk Insights, May 23, 2016.
+This story first appeared at Global Risk Insights, May 23, 2016.